 Added by Tim "1Step" Rice on May 5, 2012 at 10:30am — No Comments

 For the past month I felt like the old TV show MacGuyver more so than normal or the line from Project Runway, “Make it work!”
 At the end of March I finished a five year assignment in Buffalo NY.
 I live in Rochester, NY.
-For anyone that doesn’t know how far that is, from my home to my office I logged approximately 176 miles…Continue
+For anyone that doesn’t know how far that is, from my home to my office I logged approximately 176 miles round trip; about three hours a day driving.
+Most people…Continue

 Added by Christine Piacentino on May 5, 2012 at 7:41am — No Comments